jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 - [ ] add stretchly link
 - [ ] add link to tiny compiler
 - [ ] add link to Anki
+- [ ] add definition of ultralearning by scott young

 ## Make your Map